kreutziger/dempster/README.md

 ## Installation

-Download from here.
+Download from this repository.

 ## Usage

 (every routine from the root directory of this repository)

 For usage with leiningen:

     lein repl
     (-main)

-Otherwise with your installed version of clojure:
+Otherwise with your installed version of clojure

     cd dempster/src/dempster/
     java -jar clojure-*.jar versions 1.4, 1.5, 1.6 should work)
     (load=file "core.clj")
     (ns dempster.core)
     (-main)

-To use the jar:
+To use the jar

     lein uberjar
     java -jar target/dempster*.jar